DreymaR/BigBagKbdTrixPKL/README.md

 #### What are the options?
 - You'll notice that you can also select `Wide` and `Sym` ergo mods in most cases, up to a cool `CAWS` combo.
 Consult the [Big Bag][orgBBT].
     - All combos aren't pre-made as that'd be too much work for me.
 To create new ones yourself, see below.
-- The image below shows Colemak-DH on an ANSI keyboard, together with the Symbol mod which affects the right-hand symbol keys.
+- The next image shows Colemak-DH on an ANSI keyboard, together with the Symbol mod which affects the right-hand symbol keys.
     - In EPKL terms that's Colemak-eD_ANS_CurlAngleSym which may be abbreviated to Cmk-CAS in writing.
     - Note the Angle(Z) mod that moves the XCDV keys one step to the left so your left wrist can be straight like on the right hand.
     - Every finger in the image has its own color, so make sure you do the Angle mod right!